 Curtain’s Call on Steelers and Clifton Geathers and Byron Stingily

-The fact is the Steelers need depth behind Cameron Heyward and Stephon Tuitt and presently have NONE.
+The fact is the Steelers need depth behind Cam Heyward and Stephon Tuitt and presently have NONE.
 They also have the matter of Steve McLendon being a free agent.
 Clifton Geathers knows the system, and Johnny Mitchell is boom or bust when it comes to developing young defensive lineman.

 - The Steelers can both shop for better alternatives AND bring Geathers back at a veteran minimum, no risk contract.